-One item I had some concern about leading into this project was the potential storage of raw feedstock material and the odors that could be generated as a result.
+The potential storage of raw feedstock materials may result in odors.
 Based on the description of the liquid and solid receiving systems, it appears that material should be quickly transferred from the receiving areas to one of three (3) pre-tanks.
 Beyond quick material transfer, the Engineering Report provided the following information related to "Odor Control Equipment":